GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 Bucket and aggregation key refer to the same thing.
 {% endAside %}

-#### Key structure
+#### Key structure {: #key-structure}

-We'll use the term *key structure* to designate the set of dimensions encoded into a key.
+We'll use the term key structure to designate the set of dimensions encoded into a key.

 Example: